Amerigo Gazaway: Career

-Under 'The Soul Mates' project, Gazaway's work has been called “legally iffy” and often uses more than a dozen unauthorized samples from different artist.
+Under 'The Soul Mates' project, Gazaway's work has been called “legally iffy” and often uses more than a dozen unauthorized samples from different artists.
 Frequently facing legal challenges for his work, Gazaway has lectured on what he describes as "overly restrictive and unconstitutionally long copyright laws." at the University of Southern California and a Talks at Google interview: “Redefining the Remix”.

 Gazaway's first full-length instrumental album, Selective Hearing Vol. 1, was released in 2010 on the Cold Busted label and charted on Beatport’s top-selling Chill-Out sales Chart.

 Gazaway released his sophomore project, Fela Soul, in 2011.
 This was a mixture of the music of Afrobeat artist Fela Kuti and Hip-Hop group De La Soul.
-In December of 2011, the album took top 5 ranking on both NPR and Soul Train’s year-end “Best of 2011” list.
+In December 2011, the album took a top 5 ranking on both NPR and Soul Train’s year-end “Best of 2011” list.

 One year later, Gazaway released his third album, Bizarre Tribe: A Quest to the Pharcyde.
-Again Gazaway mixed the music of two significant music acts — this time A Tribe Called Quest and The Pharcyde.
-Bizarre Tribe earned early praise from the Los Angeles Times, New York (magazine), and Okayplayer.
+Again, Gazaway mixed the music of two significant music acts – this time A Tribe Called Quest and The Pharcyde.
+Bizarre Tribe earned early praise from the Los Angeles Times, New York, and Okayplayer.